telerik/xamarin-forms-docs/blazormobilecontrols/sidedrawer/sidedrawer-blazor-overview.md

 # SideDrawer for Xamarin Mobile Blazor Bindings

-**RadSideDrawer for Xamarin** is designed to enable users to visualize a hidden view in their applications.
+**RadSideDrawer for Xamarin Mobile Blazor Bindings** is designed to enable users to visualize a hidden view in their applications.
 That view can host navigation UI, common settings or any other UI of your choice.
 It can be visualized using a flick gesture and can be shown from all four sides of the screen.

 #### Figure 1: RadSideDrawer Overview